prg-titech/dynasoar/README.md

 * `AllocatorT::parallel_defrag<C>()`: Runs a defragmentation pass on all objects of type `C`.
 This pass compacts objects and rewrites pointers to object that were relocated.

 ## API Example
 This example does not compute anything meaningful and is only meant to show the API.
-Take a look at the code in the `example` directory for more interesting examples.
+Take a look at the [DynaSOAr tutorial](https://github.com/prg-titech/dynasoar/wiki/Tutorial) and at the code in the `example` directory for [more interesting examples](https://github.com/prg-titech/dynasoar/wiki/Benchmark-Applications).

 ```c++
 #include "dynasoar.h"